GoogleChromeLabs/audioworklet-polyfill/README.md

   </h1>
 </p>

-Polyfills [AudioWorklet] in browsers that don't support it, using ScriptProcessorNodes under the hood.
-Build effects using AudioWorklet, and they'll work in Chrome, Firefox, Safari and Edge.
+> #### 1kB polyfill for [AudioWorklet].

-Worklets are invoked on the main thread within an isolated scope emulating that of a Worklet.
+`audioworklet-polyfill` brings AudioWorklet support to all major browsers: Chrome, Firefox, Safari and Edge.
+It uses ScriptProcessorNode under the hood, and runs your Worklet code on the main thread in an isolated scope.

 | [Basic Demo](https://googlechromelabs.github.io/audioworklet-polyfill/) | [DSP Playground Demo](https://audio-dsp-playground-polyfilled.surge.sh) |
 |-|-|